 But the real problem with the dealer's 10-point scale is that it's unevenly weighted toward the positive.
 The scale has 1 on the left and 10 on the right.
 Above it, not exactly aligned to the numbers, re the descriptive terms: Unacceptable (roughly above numbers 1 to 2), Average (above 3 to 5), Outstanding (above 6 to 8) and Exceptional (above 9 and 10).
 If you consider average to be neutral to positive, the numbers 5 through 10 are all affirmative.
 That means the dealer is not getting the straight story.

 Want to learn more about measurement?
-Join us for next week's web workshop.
+Check out our resources.